GWLee0524/AMTL/README.md

 on which we obtain significant improvements in performance over the single task learning and existing multitask learning models.

 # Run code
 We have two types of code, regression(run_amtl_regression) and classification(run_amtl_class).
-I make these codes with example dataset.
+I uploaded these codes with example dataset.

 # Details of AMTL
 Details of AMTL are described in [AMTL paper][paperlink]